 The American Wind Energy Association, whose members include Iberdrola SA (IBE) of Bilbao, Spain, gave $56,200 to members of both parties since last year, according to the Center for Responsive Politics, a Washington-based group that analyzes campaign and lobbying expenditures.

 Koch’s political action committee gave more than $872,000 to candidates in 2011 and so far in 2012, almost all to Republicans, according to the center.
 Exxon Mobil Corp.
-(XOM), the largest U.S. oil company, gave more than $992,000 through its political action committee, mostly to Republican candidates, in that period.
+(XOM:US), the largest U.S. oil company, gave more than $992,000 through its political action committee, mostly to Republican candidates, in that period.

 Accel is stepping into a debate marked by growing disagreements over how to shape the U.S. energy mix after President Barack Obama included tens of billions of dollars in clean energy and conservation programs in his 2009 economic stimulus.

 Last week, Obama said Republicans were part of the “flat- earth society” for opposing incentives for wind and solar development as they defend $40 billion in what he said were unneeded tax breaks for oil companies.

 This week, his campaign released a political ad that noted both oil production and renewable energy generation were up during Obama’s administration.